 MTT-145 Machining of Metals

-This course covers theoreticial and practical training in the physical properties of metals, their required stock removal/speeds/feeds/and depths of cut, and finish requirements.
+This course covers theoretical and practical training in the physical properties of metals, their required stock removal/speeds/feeds/and depths of cut, and finish requirements.

-Prerequisite(s)......
-Any EEM or IMT or MTT course; MAT-101 and RDG-032, or acceptable placement test scores
+Prerequisite(s)...........
+MAT-101 and RDG-032, or acceptable placement test scores